codatio/codat-docs/docs/expenses/faq.md

 		`}
 	/>
 	<Question
-		question="What can we reuse from our existing Codat build for Sync for Expenses?" answer={`
+		question="What can we reuse from our existing Codat build for Expenses?" answer={`
 <p>You can reuse the chart of accounts, tracking categories, and tax rates settings.
 However, we recommend using the <a href="https://docs.codat.io/sync-for-expenses-api#/operations/get-mapping-options">Mapping options</a> endpoint for expenses because of the transaction type support.</p>
 <p>Authentication, company creation and connection linking journeys can be reused between builds.
 This is because the companies can use the same Id between Codat products.</p>